PredixDev/predix-seed/README.md

 #### Views
 The views for the application are located in the public/views directory.
-The templates are injected into the ng-view directive located in app.scala.html file.
+The templates are injected into the ui-view directive located in index.html file.

 #### Controllers
 The Angular controllers for the application are located in the public/scripts/controllers